Attention Pharmacists and Pharmacy Techs: NEW CE REQUIREMENTS! More Information

-Upon completion of this activity, pharmacists will be able to:
+Upon completion of this activity, pharmacists and nurses will be able to:

 Clinical Assistant Professor

-Please note: The opinions expressed in this activity should not be construed as those of the CME/CE provider.
-The information and views are those of the faculty through clinical practice and knowledge of the professional literature.
+Please note: The opinions expressed in this activity should not be construed as those of the CE provider or Hospira, Inc. The information and views are those of the faculty through clinical practice and knowledge of the professional literature.
 Portions of this activity may include the use of drugs for unlabeled indications.
 Use of drugs outside of labeling should be considered experimental and participants are advised to consult prescribing information and professional literature.

 ProCE, Inc. is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-ACPE Universal Activity Number 221-999-11-023-H01-P has been assigned to this knowledge-based home-study CE activity (initial release date 03-22-11).
-This activity is approved for 1.0 contact hours (0.1 CEUs) in states that recognize ACPE providers.
+ACPE Universal Activity Number 221-000-12-004-H01-P has been assigned to this knowledge-based, home-study activity (initial release date 01-16-12).
+This CE activity is approved for 2.0 contact hours (0.20 CEUs) in states that recognize ACPE providers.
 The activity is provided at no cost to participants.
 Statements of credit will be issued online upon completion of the activity evaluation and the post-test with a score of 70% or higher.
 No partial credit will be given.

-This activity was supported by an unrestricted educational grant from Perrigo.
+This activity is supported by an educational grant from Hospira, Inc.